sahanddddd/Perception-Analyzer-Harnessing-the-Power-of-Sentiment-Analysis-Using-Machine-Learning-for-Enhanced-/README.md

 # Perception-Analyzer-Sentiment-Analysis-Using-Machine-Learning-for-Enhanced-Decision-Making

 This platform is a user-friendly sentiment analysis tool that processes text inputs to determine their emotional tone.
 It utilizes a pre-trained machine learning model from Hugging Face's Transformers library and generates visual representations for better understanding.
-With adequate computing resources, data could be collected from news outlets and social media for real-time analysis and trend tracking, offering a broader insight into sentiment across diverse sources.
+This is a legacy version, with adequate computing resources, data could be collected and pooled from news outlets (BBC, New York Times, etc) and social media (twitter, Facebook, etc) for real-time analysis and trend tracking, offering a broader insight into sentiment across diverse sources and monitor situation over the course of a certain time period.

-Applications
+Potential Applications:
 - Crisis monitoring: Analyzing social media sentiments to identify emerging food security issues.
 - Aid distribution: Evaluating public sentiment towards food aid programs.
 - Policy impact assessment: Measuring sentiment changes following policy implementations.